lx-0/reverse-image-dataset-generator/docs/README.md

 | MAX_FILE_SIZE | Max file size (MB) | No | 10 |
 | BATCH_SIZE | Processing batch size | No | 5 |

+For database-specific environment variables, see the [Database Configuration Guide](database.md#configuration).

 ### Model Configuration

 Available models and their characteristics: